 Nima Sensor can only test a pea-sized portion of your food, which critics say can create unreliable results due to hot spots, which is true.

-If one part of your food is gluten free, but another part touches gluten, you may not know if the whole dish is gluten free.
+If one part of your food is gluten-free, but another part touches gluten, you may not know if the whole dish is gluten-free.
 While it would be nice to be able to send your food to a lab for full-on testing, it’s not possible to do.

 Remember, Nima Sensor is not a substitute for lazy ordering or for being overly trusting of restaurants.
 You must still order meals least likely to come in contact with gluten if you genuinely want to eat out safely.
-That means avoiding items like pizza and pasta due to the potential for cross-contamination, even if you test them with Nima.

 A Nima Sensor is Expensive!